 Departure from a minimum risk investment strategy, in particular to include growth assets such as equities, gives a better prospect that the assets will, over time, deliver returns in excess of CPI inflation and thus reduce the employer contribution requirements.
 The target solvency position of having sufficient assets to meet the Fund's pension obligations might in practice therefore be achieved by a range of combinations of funding plan, investment strategy and investment performance.

-The proposed long-term investment strategy is:
+The long-term investment strategy (as approved by Pensions Committee in December 2019) is:

-As documented in the ISS, the investment strategy and return expectations set out above equate to an overall best estimate average expected return of 3.0% per annum in excess of CPI inflation (subject to a review of investment strategy following the 2019 valuation).
+As documented in the ISS, the investment strategy and return expectations set out above equate to an overall best estimate average expected return of 2.6% per annum in excess of CPI inflation.
 For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations.